 What does a social media manager do?

 Being a social media manager means being in charge of the strategy whilst managing and developing profiles from conception to completion.
 Social media specialists often participate in activities out of said social media.
-They may be involved in content marketing or influencer marketing as well as advertising across social media platforms.
+They may be involved in content marketing ideas or influencer marketing as well as advertising across social media platforms.
 Let’s go into detail on some social media manager’s tasks.

 Social media managers are responsible for creating and executing social media strategies.
 This includes identifying target groups and ways of reaching out to them, but also preparing social media promotional materials on their own or in cooperation with other colleagues, teams or departments.
 This depends on many factors, but the most important are budget and size of the agency/company.

 Another task, often underestimated by many people, but an important part of a bigger picture, is community management.
 While in many agencies you can encounter community managers, in others a social media marketing manager does all the job.
 It means that not only do they create content, but they also interact with followers and potential clients.
 On top of that, they often need to take very great care of advertising efforts and boost relevant posts.

 There may be some social media manager schools, but to really excel in marketing strategy, they need to be responsible, passionate, creative and highly involved in content curation and creation.